26.5. Similarity of trade marks

 If in a side by side comparison the essential features of the compared marks create a total impression of resemblance they are considered to be substantially identical.

-If the trade marks are not substantially identical, the consideration should now be whether they are deceptively similar.
+If the trade marks are not substantially identical, the examiner must consider whether they are deceptively similar.
 When considering whether trade marks are deceptively similar, the trade marks are not compared side by side.
-The test now is the impression left by the marks.
-The comparison is a general recollection or impression, bearing in mind that the impression is to be taken in the context of the ordinary purchaser of the goods or services.
+The test now is the impressionleft by the marks.
+The comparison is made in the context of a general recollection or impression by an ordinary purchaser of the goods or services.

 Amended Reasons